mmistakes/made-mistakes-jekyll/src/_posts/articles/2015-02-10-jekyll-style-guide.md

 [^collections]: A feature added to Jekyll in [version 2.0.0](http://jekyllrb.com/docs/history/#v2-0-0) allowing you to define new types of documents that behave like [Pages](http://jekyllrb.com/docs/pages/) or [Posts](http://jekyllrb.com/docs/posts/), while also having their own unique properties and name-spaces.

-## Building the Style Guide
+## Building the style guide

-To start I took a quick survey of all the Sass partials in my `_asseets/stylesheets`[^jekyll-assets] folder to determine how I might want to organize the style guide.
+To start I took a quick survey of all the Sass partials in my `_assets/stylesheets`[^jekyll-assets] folder to determine how I might want to organize the style guide.
 The biggies for me were:

 * **Color palettes**
 * **Typography** (headings, paragraphs, lists, and inline elements)